Lami-Lemmy/laminator101/README.md

-- 👋 Hi, I’m @laminator101
+- Hi, I’m Lami
-- 👀 I’m interested in anything modding for the wii
+- I’m interested in anything modding for the wii
-- 🌱 I’m currently learning how to do things
-- 📫 You can reach me at @Lami#9699 on discord
+- I can be reached on discord @Lami#9699